Bees Unlimited Siem Reap

 Pioneers in Their Field

-Established in 2008 and based in Siem Reap, Bees Unlimited has long been the leader in Cambodia when it comes to promoting the practices of rafter beekeeping and sustainable honey-harvesting.
-Early on, we also implemented a comprehensive village-based program that combined appropriate technology beekeeping with hands-on training in indigenous bee beekeeping.
+Bees Unlimited was established in 2008, and is based in Siem Reap, NW Cambodia.
+We have long been the leader when it comes to promoting the practices of rafter beekeeping and sustainable harvesting in this country.
+We also implemented a comprehensive village-based program, early on, that combined appropriate technology beekeeping with practical hands-on training in indigenous bee beekeeping.

-Bees Unlimited, whose focus with honeybees is on rafter beekeeping and sustainable harvesting, has helped traditional honey-hunters and rafter beekeepers, and has also provided beekeeping assistance to international, non-governmental organizations, local communities, and private individuals, in Cambodia.
+Bees Unlimited has always focused on both rafter beekeeping and sustainable honey-harvesting, helping traditional honey-hunters and rafter beekeepers, while also providing beekeeping assistance to international, non-governmental organizations, local communities, and even private individuals in Cambodia.

 The bees we've worked with: